tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/HadoopInstalling.md

 #Upon reboot, the VM should display a graphical login.
 Logging in will now start a graphical session
 ```

-## Setup XRDP (Remote Desktop Protocol)
+## Guide on how to setup Remote access to your VM

-This is necessary to make copy paste work between the Guest os and the host, as I have tried to make this work through VMware fusion player only and it faild !, and I think because i have an apple silicon device
+This is necessary to make copy paste work between the Guest os and the host, as I have tried to make this work through VMware fusion player only and it faild !, and I think because i have an apple silicon device.
+Or you can use SSH instead of XRDP

-**NOTE**   You don't have to actually enable XRDP   as i have descovered later that copy paste from/to VM, will work fine after you convert your Ubunutu server to desktop !!!
+**NOTE**    You don't have to actually enable `xrdp` or `ssh` to enable copy and paste, as I have descovered later that copy paste from/to VM, will work fine after you convert your Ubunutu server to desktop !!!

+### Guide on how to use `xrdp`
+***NOTE***  Unforuantly xrdp didn't want to work on Ubunut 20.04 LTS
 1-  Install some necessary packages to make remote desktop work `sudo apt install -y vim net-tools openssh-server xrdp`

 2-  This will enable xrdp on ubuntu `sudo systemctl enable --now xrdp`